coveo/ui-kit/packages/atomic/README.md

   @InitializeBindings() public bindings!: Bindings;
   private controller!: Controller;

-  // Will automatically subscribe the `controllerState` to the state of the `controller`
+  // Automatically subscribes the `controllerState` to the state of the `controller`
   @BindStateToController('controller')
   @State()
   private controllerState!: ControllerState;